myappgini/tvedit/README.md

 To be activated within the table view you need you must write within the table tablename-tv.js (you must create a new one if it is not found) the following command lines:

     $j(function () {
-        tv_editlets (AppGini.currentTableName ());
+        tv_editlets (AppGini.currentTableName (),['Table_name_A','Table_Name_B']);
     });

-just comment on the previous line so that the application is deactivated.
+Just comment on the previous line so that the application is deactivated.

+An array is added to prevent the fields from being editable.
+The array is optional if nothing is placed, it enables all editable fields.

 Soon I will try to make it work with a plugin, to avoid having to write some code.